Karim-elaoumari/Review-companies-platform/README.md

   <li> As a user I can register in order to have an account on the platform</li>
   <li> As a user I can log in to see all the reviews about Companies </li>
   <li> As a user I can search by company name,category,city, or the most having good reviews</li>
-  <li> As a user I can view reviews and comments about a company and also comments on comments of others</li>
+  <li> As a user I can view reviews and comments about a company </li>
 </ul>